vladp72/hcrypt/README.md

-# C++ Helper Classes for Windows CNG BCRYPT and NCRYPT APIs.
+# C++ Helper Classes for Windows Cryptography API Next Generation (CNG) BCRYPT (origin is BestCrypt) and NCRYPT APIs.

 This is a header only library for Windows CNG API that includes functions from ncrypt.h and bcrypt.h.